 Same as stack overflow, but it takes place in an open memory pool.

-An arithmetic operation results in an integer that is too large for the integer type meant to store it.
+An arithmetic operation results in an integer too large for its integer type.

 Unicode characters are inserted into an input that expects ASCII characters.